Photography by Sands Photo

 I’m an archivist and oral historian.
 I combine archival and public history methods to record human experiences, preserve knowledge for future generations, and inspire people through creative media.

 Previously, I served on the faculty at Carnegie Mellon University, where I was the founding Director of the Oral History Program, Lead Archivist for the Robotics Project, and Archivist in the University Archives.
-My experience also includes working with Carnegie Museum of Art, the University of Pittsburgh, the Heinz History Center, and various education and cultural heritage organizations.
-I specialize in complex histories and materials, with my work exploring diverse topics such as experimental film, punk culture, computer science, artificial intelligence, architecture, higher education, and folklore.
-My recent work looked at the research ecosystem of robotics and illustrated that well-designed archival practices can illuminate a field of scientific inquiry.
+I specialize in complex histories and materials, with my work exploring diverse topics such as experimental film, punk culture, robotics, computer science, artificial intelligence, architecture, higher education, and folklore.

 Contact Me